Giftbit/lightrail-stripe-ruby/README.md

 - `source`, indicating a Stripe token, or
 - `customer`, indicating a Stripe customer ID

+You must also pass in the amount to charge to Stripe and the amount to charge to Lightrail.

 Here is a simple example:

 ```ruby